 Section 1.3 of the Technical Rules sets out the application of the Technical Rules.
 Under current drafting, the Rules apply to the Network Service Provider in its role as the owner and operator of the transmission and distribution system, System Management in its role as operator of the power system, and Users of the transmission or distribution system.

-The application of the Technical Rules needs to be updated in order to reflect the following changes:

-- Coverage of stand-alone power systems and disconnected microgrids. - Movement of the System Management role to AEMO.
+The application of the Technical Rules needs to be updated to reflect the movement of the System Management role to AEMO.